Ten Amazing Facts About Barnacles (That Sailors Should Know).

 - There are over 1400 species of barnacles around the world.
 Classed as a crustacean they are related to crabs and lobsters.
 The barnacle that commonly inhabits the bottom of yachts is the acorn barnacle.

 - Acorn barnacles attach themselves to rock, sealife and boats by secreting a quick-setting cement.
 This cement is one of the strongest natural glues science has yet discovered.
-It has a tensile strength of 5,000 pounds per square inch and adhesive strength of 22-60 pounds per square inch.
+It has a tensile strength of 5,000 pounds per square inch and an adhesive strength of 22-60 pounds per square inch.
+This is necessary as they like to inhabit intertidal zones where there is a lot of water movement.

 - Barnacles do grow the more they eat.
 It is not known how they enlarge their shell.
 Most probably they use a chemical to dissolve the inner layers whilst new layers are added to the outer shell.

-- Barnacles are hermaphrodites having both male and female reproductive organs.
-However, they must cross-fertilize in order to produce offspring.
+- Did you know barnacles are hermaphrodites having both male and female reproductive organs?
+However, they must cross-fertilise to produce offspring.
 They have a long, retractable tube that can reach eight times their body length.
 This is the longest reproductive organ length relative to body size in the animal kingdom.
 At the end of a mating season, this organ dissolves and a new one is grown for the next season.

 - Barnacles have no heart.
-They do, however, have a sinus that performs a similar function with muscles pushing blood through.
+They do, however, have a sinus that performs a similar function to muscles pushing blood through.

 - Barnacles have no gills.
 Instead, they absorb oxygen through their legs or cirri which wave around in the water.